brendonmcnulty/datafun-04-eda/README.md

 ## Usage
 - Run the cells in `brendon_eda_notebook.ipynb` step by step.
-- Explore the dataset, generate descriptive statistics, and create visualizations.
+- Review commentary after each section for explanations and insights.
-- Add markdown commentary as you go to explain findings and insights.
+- Use this as a model for building clear, story-driven data analysis notebooks.

 ## License
 This project is for educational purposes as part of the Data Analytics Fundamentals course.